self-host →

 • Cache dependencies, not build outputs: cache items that take a long time to download or generate but change infrequently.
 Avoid caching build outputs which can vary significantly between runs.

-• Understand cache limits: GitHub Actions provides a limited amount of free caching storage per repository.
-Be mindful of what you cache to stay within these limits, or switch to other cache backend ↗ or GitHub Action providers that come with much higher cache sizes.
+• Understand cache limits and eviction: GitHub gives each repository a default cache budget of 10 GB.
+Once that limit is exceeded, caches are evicted by last-access date (least recently used first) until the repository is back under the limit.
+On top of that, any cache entry that hasn’t been accessed in 7 days is removed automatically.
+Be mindful of what you cache to stay within these limits, or switch to another cache backend or GitHub Action providers that come with much higher cache sizes.

 Caching is a powerful tool in your GitHub Actions workflows, enabling faster builds, reducing network dependency, and making your CI/CD process more efficient.
-This article focuses on dependency caching, but a future article will cover various strategies for caching docker layers, as well as covering how to upload artifacts.
-Stay tuned!
+This article focused on the basics of dependency caching.
+From here: